Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 ## The CO2 monitor project structure

-There're five files in the project you need to understand.
+There're four files in the project you need to understand.

 1. app_manifest.json: Used for network configuration and security settings.
 1. azsphere_board.txt: Used to select your Azure Sphere developer board.